MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 | :------------------- | :--: | :------------------------------------------------ |
 | `/tracks/{track_id}` | GET  | return the track with the id specified in the URL |

-You can address a single track resource.
-However we are not capturing the relationship between this resource and the album resource that it belongs to.
+You can address a single track resource, however, we are not capturing the relationship between this resource and the album resource that it belongs to.
 Often you will need to redirect back to a route that requires you to identify which album the track belongs to.
 The nested RESTful pattern helps you to do this cleanly in your controllers.
-REST is just a convention or as Roy Thomas Fielding put it 'connector semantics'.
+REST is just a convention or, as Roy Thomas Fielding put it, 'connector semantics'.

 In this session we are going to build our service from the ground up and practice defining RESTful routes for ourselves.
 If you would like to build your server in another language (rather than Node.js/express) like Java or C# you are very welcome to do so.
-You might need to look online for instructions to perform the following steps for the framework you are using. i.e. for PHP you can use [Symfony](https://symfony.com/).
+You might need to look online for instructions to perform the following steps for the framework you are using. e.g. for PHP you can use [Symfony](https://symfony.com/).

 # Lesson 2 - API testing